 Integration saves time and frees you up from dreaded duplicate data entry and reconciliation.

 With self-service functionality, employees are able to log in and quickly review the details of their employee benefits program, or make changes as required.

 Choosing a system that’s optimised for mobile devices is also a smart move as your employees can access their benefits information when it’s most convenient for them.

 The more your employee benefits software allows employees to set up their available benefits, the less work there is for you to do.

 3. Reporting and visibility

-A major advantage of using employee benefits software is it makes it so easy for you set up and oversee your program.
+A major advantage of using software is it makes it so easy for you to set up and oversee your employee benefits program.
 With a comprehensive admin dashboard, you can see your entire program on one screen.

 At a glance, you can see employee uptake and registrations of your benefit options.
 And when it comes to data-driven decision making, a centralised platform also makes it easy for your management team to quickly and easily access the information they need.

 This greatly simplifies the process of managing employee benefits data, and streamlines the reporting process.

 Without technology to help, managing benefits programs can be a highly manual process.